⏱️ Estimated Reading Time: 4 min read

 Shaped by the Gospel: Christ-Centered Worship in the Church

 The word “gospel” is used widely today, but not always rightly.
-Many churches speak of “gospel-centered” services while simultaneously shaping those services to meet the felt needs and desires of the surrounding culture.
+Many churches speak of “gospel-centered” services while simultaneously shaping those services to meet the felt needs of the surrounding culture.
 The result?
-A gathering that may be culturally impressive, emotionally stirring, and numerically successful.
-Yet, spiritually shallow and doctrinally compromised.
+A gathering that may be culturally impressive and emotionally stirring—yet spiritually shallow and doctrinally compromised.

 There is a critical distinction we must recover: culture-shaped gospel services aim to revive cultural satisfaction, while Bible-shaped gospel services aim to grow the church in Christlikeness.
 One is centered on the expectations of man; the other on the exaltation of Christ.

 Culture-shaped services often build their structure and tone around attracting and retaining the crowd.
-The primary goal is to grow in number, and the methods are designed accordingly.
 Sermons are shortened and softened.
 Music mimics popular trends.
 Reverence is replaced with relatability.
-The service becomes a production.
-Entertainment dressed up as worship.
+The service becomes a production—entertainment dressed up as worship.

 The focus shifts from what God desires to what people want.
 Biblical convictions give way to strategic branding.
 The sermon becomes a talk.
 The pulpit becomes a stage.
-And the message becomes man-centered, crafted to make attendees feel uplifted but rarely convicted, encouraged but rarely transformed.
+The message becomes man-centered—crafted to make attendees feel uplifted but rarely convicted or transformed.

 “For the time is coming when people will not endure sound teaching, but having itching ears they will accumulate for themselves teachers to suit their own passions.”